All the best tech deals in the January sales, from AirPods to new Xbox games

 Google Pixel 6 with Pixel buds a-series: Was £45, now £37 per month, EE.com

-There’s £110 off the excellent Xiaomi 11T for Boxing Day.
+There’s £110 off the excellent Xiaomi 11T in the January sales.
 The 5G-enabled Android phone features a silky smooth 120Hz AMOLED display, a high-end all-glass design, and a 108 megapixel ultra-wide-angle camera.
 In our review of the Xiaomi mi 11 lite 5G – a similar, but less premium version of this device – we called it “a smart, polished operator that delivers when it comes to multimedia usage.”

 Bose QuietComfort wireless bluetooth noise-cancelling earbuds: Was £249, now £199, Currys.co.uk

-There’s £50 off Bose’s noise-cancelling QuietComfort earbuds at Currys this Boxing Day.
+There’s currently £50 off Bose’s noise-cancelling QuietComfort earbuds, courtesy of Currys.
 By using an array of microphones to monitor the ambient noise around you, as well as some clever science stuff, the earbuds actively disrupt external soundwaves before they reach your ears.
 The result is a cocoon of near-perfect silence while you listen to your music, making these earbuds ideal for commutes or working anywhere noisy.
 They’re sweat resistant, so you can work out in them, and with the charging case you get up to 18 hours of battery life.

 Sony WH-XB900 wireless noise cancelling over-ear headphones: Was £149, now £119, Currys.co.uk